electrode-io/electrode-native/docs/platform-parts/container/container-integration.md

 - `minSdkVersion` - The minimum API level that the application targets.

+- `sourceCompatibility` - Defines which language version of Java your source files should be treated as.
+It can take a valid [Java Version](https://docs.gradle.org/current/javadoc/org/gradle/api/JavaVersion.html)

+- `targetCompatibility` - Defines the minimum JVM version your code should run on, i.e. it determines the version of byte code the compiler generates.
+It can take a valid [Java Version](https://docs.gradle.org/current/javadoc/org/gradle/api/JavaVersion.html)

 - `targetSdkVersion` - The designated API Level that the application targets

 ```groovy